Cian28-C28/Flipper-Asset-Packs/README.md

 5. An Axolotol (Created by Talking Sasquach https://github.com/skizzophrenic/Talking-Sasquach/tree/main/Finished%20Animations)

 # C28_Cyberpunk
 General Cyberpunk Vibes.
-Has everything from the Lucy & Rebecca packs as well as some general cyberpunk vibes and the logo anims created by Kuronons (https://github.com/Kuronons/FZ_graphics)
+Has everything from the Lucy & Rebecca packs as well as some general cyberpunk vibes and some logo anims created by Kuronons (https://github.com/Kuronons/FZ_graphics)

 # C28_CPER_Lucy:
 Cyberpunk Edgerunners Lucy pack, with the following anims: